 Procedure

 Purposeful sampling (Teddlie and Yu 2007) was undertaken to ensure participants met the inclusion criteria.
 Recruitment for the research was challenging due to its sensitive nature, however the small sample size was congruent with hermeneutic methodology.
 Senior staff with direct knowledge of the participants assumed the role of gatekeepers and recruited appropriate participants.
 Information about the study was provided in “easy read” format.
 Gatekeepers arranged pre-meetings for potential participants which enabled the researcher to explain the nature of the study and what it entailed to the participants and check that they understood.
 It also allowed them the opportunity to meet the principal researcher and to ask any questions.
 This meeting helped to establish if potential participants met the inclusion criteria, if they were able to give informed consent to take part in the research and to determine the level of complexity of communication that would be appropriate in subsequent interviews.
+Subsequent interviews were either arranged directly with participants or through the gatekeepers.
 Interviews lasted approximately one hour and, to limit anxiety, participants could choose if they wanted to be interviewed alone or with their partner.
 Participants who had a partner included in the research chose to be interviewed together.
 Those that attended the interviews gave informed consent and were included as two participants in the research, no partner attended solely for moral support.

 Eleven participants were recruited and all were interviewed; most were interviewed twice.
 Two participants were interviewed three times as their interviews were shorter due to their concentration spans and two participants only attended one interview.
 In-depth semi structured interviews were used to allow for the exploration of participants’ experiences.
 An initial interview guide was developed based on the literature review, and centred on information regarding participants’ previous and current experiences within relationships.
 Typically, interview questions were specific to individuals/couples’ experiences.
 However some re-occurring questions included: ‘what does love in a relationship mean to you?’, ‘How do you know X loves you?’ and ‘how do you show you love X?’
 Subsequent interviews enabled the researcher to explore topics raised in previous interviews.
 A researcher diary was kept which described the experience of the interview, including participants’ interactions, non-verbal communication and general observations.

 Ethical approval was granted from London South Bank University Research Ethics Committee and all participants were able to provide informed consent.
 To ensure this, in the pre-meetings participants were asked “why shouldn’t they take part?” / “why do you want to take part in the research?”
 The questions enabled the researcher to judge how much participants understood regarding the potential risks.
 All participants provided an answer which reflected their own wishes.
-People were reminded of their right to withdraw at any point without any consequences for doing so.
-No participant chose to withdraw, but two participants were difficult to contact for a second interview.
+People were reminded of their right to withdraw at any point without any consequences for doing so, no participant chose to withdraw.
+Prior to second interviews taking place, participants' capacity and continued consent was rechecked.
+Two participants could not be re-contacted and there was no reply to an email and telephone call to the staff gatekeeper so a second interview did not take place.
+Since there had been clear informed consent, the first interview was included as part of the dataset.
 Confidentiality was maintained via the use of pseudonyms, however if any allegations of abuse were disclosed it would not have been possible to keep this confidential.
 This was raised with participants and an accessible document about confidentiality and consent was discussed.
 There were no disclosures of unreported or current abuse.